BV-BRC/BV-BRC-Docs/docroot/user_guides/services/taxonomic_classification_service.md

 * Frags in Taxon - Number of fragments assigned directly to this taxon
 * Rank - A rank code, indicating (U)nclassified, (R)oot, (D)omain, (K)ingdom, (P)hylum, (C)lass, (O)rder, (F)amily, (G)enus, or (S)pecies.
 Taxa that are not at any of these 10 ranks have a rank code that is formed by using the rank code of the closest ancestor rank with a number indicating the distance from that rank.
 E.g., "G2" is a rank code indicating a taxon is between genus and species and the grandparent taxon is at the genus rank.
 * NCBI Taxon ID - NCBI taxonomic ID number
 * Scientific Name - Indented scientific name.
-Clicking on one of these names will display the corresponding taxon page in the PATRIC website.
+Clicking on one of these names will display the corresponding taxon page in the website.

 ### Taxonomic Chart
 ![Krona-based interactive Taxonomic Classification Chart](../images/krona_taxonomic_pie_chart.png)